Which of these goals sounds harder to accomplish?

 Mistake #1: Not Responding to Customer Reviews

-- Agencies not responding to positive reviews because the reviewers are already satisfied.
+- Not responding to positive reviews because the reviewers are already satisfied.

-- Agencies not responding to negative reviews because it seems risky or pointless to engage with an angry reviewer.
+- Not responding to negative reviews because it seems risky or pointless to engage with an angry reviewer.

 The problem with both of these scenarios is that, by not responding to customer feedback, your clients’ businesses are: